DaveLaj/ME-PayS/README.md

 # ME-PayS

-A web application powered by Django, that tries to store credits into a school ID (RFID), to be used in a campus setting.
+A web application powered by Django, that stores credits into a school ID (RFID), to be used in a campus setting.